certifaction/cli/README.md

 The authentication is done by passing an authentication token or an API key:

 * Access tokens can be issued by you or by an external OIDC provider.
 Either case, Certifaction will have to register the identity provider.
-* API keys are managed from Certifaction web application.
+* API keys are managed from the Certifaction web application.
 They can only be used for server side API integration.
 * For HIN Sign authentication, please follow the instructions:
   * [German](https://download.hin.ch/documentation/oAuth2_Dokumentation_de.pdf)
   * [French](https://download.hin.ch/documentation/oAuth2_Dokumentation_fr.pdf)

 ## Installation
-The CLI is delivered as an executable compatible with most of the usual platform and can be found in the [Release](https://github.com/certifaction/cli/releases) section of this repository.
+The CLI is delivered as an executable compatible with most of the usual platforms and can be found in the [Release](https://github.com/certifaction/cli/releases) section of this repository.

 Simply download the file for your platform and install it.

-Please create an [Issue](https://github.com/certifaction/cli/issues) if you do not find an executable with your platform.
+Please create an [Issue](https://github.com/certifaction/cli/issues) if you do not find an executable for your platform.

 ## Interactive CLI
 + [General usage](#general-usage)